IA20200 Design Your Life (Online)

 Upon completion of this module students should be able to:

-• Communicate and network with peers to effectively share ideas and exchange perspectives on career choices
+6) Communicate with peers to effectively share ideas, network, and build collaborations.

 Indicative Module Content: